 SUMMARY OF POSITION

 GENERAL RESPONSIBILITIES: Instructors (Teaching Artists) work in a classroom, studio, or hands-on/lab-type setting.
 Must be comfortable leading a group of young people in subject matter pertaining to theatre arts (acting, movement/dance, costumes, stagecraft, theatrical design), as well as structuring a curriculum (of varying lengths) to fill classroom time in an engaging, creative, and fun way.
-In addition to support staff, instructors will assist cohorts of students with moving between classrooms throughout the day in a block style rotation schedule.
 Teaching artists will determine appropriate learning objectives in conjunction with guidance from CCT, and create their own lesson plans based on existing CCT curriculum and State/National Standards.
 Ideal candidates will have experience in teaching as well as within their subject area, and must be able to work with multiple age groups.
-At the end of each week, instructors will lead/assist with a “share day” for parents and caregivers, to demonstrate the students’ experience and progress over the course of the camp.

 ESSENTIAL JOB RESPONSIBILITIES • Leading classes in basic theatre curriculum in fun and engaging ways • Lesson planning • Utilizing strong and confident classroom management skills • A love for the arts and working with young people • The ability to differentiate instruction for a variety of ability/skill levels and experience • Working cooperatively with other instructors • Communicating with students, parents/caregivers, and colleagues • Advising students individually on independent projects on articulating and accomplishing learning goals • Maintaining a positive and nurturing classroom environment